 Often when we decorate we focus so much on what we can see, but paying attention to the other senses — particularly touch and smell — can really enhance our interiors.

 Set the spring mood with new candles or diffusers in fresh scents with citrus notes.
+This is our round up of the best summer scent candles.

 26. Clean out ‘that’ drawer